microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck256mp508/README.md

         <p align="left">
         <img  src="images/projectpropertiessettings.png"></p>

-5. <p style='text-align: justify;'> Ensure that the checkbox <b>“Load symbols when programming or building for production (slows process)”</b> is checked, which is under the “Loading” category of the Project Properties window.</p>
+5. <p style='text-align: justify;'> Ensure that the checkbox <b>'Load symbols when programming or building for production (slows process)'</b> is checked, which is under the 'Loading' category of the Project Properties window.</p>

       <p align="left">
       <img  src="images/loadvariables.png"></p>

-6. <p style='text-align: justify;'>	 To build the project (in this case pmsm.X) and program the device dsPIC33CK256MP508, click <b>“Make and Program Device Main project”</b> on the toolbar.</p>
+6. <p style='text-align: justify;'>	 To build the project (in this case pmsm.X) and program the device dsPIC33CK256MP508, click <b>'Make and Program Device Main project'</b> on the toolbar.</p>
     <p align="left">
     <img  src="images/deviceprogramming.png"></p>